Fly Fishing for Huge Nile Perch

 Gassa Camp

 Gassa Camp is a tent camp erected along the riverbank among deciduous trees.
 The Camp has two outdoor restrooms with two flush toilets, two basins, and two showers.
-Hot and cold running water, with good pressure.
+There is hot and cold running water with good pressure.

 Tent Interior

-The Camp has four A-style (Meru) tents, one angler per tent.
-Each tent has a view of the Faro River.
+The Camp has four A-style (Meru) tents, each with a view of the Faro River, and one angler per tent.

 Dining Tent and Gathering Area